athenexcalibur/gp8/Draft.md

 ##Functional requirements

 ###FR1:  User sign up
 Users can sign up via email and eventually via social media.
-As a minimum they will first enter a username, email and password – then be taken to a page where they can optionally set a profile picture, location,  and any dietary requirements.
+As a minimum, they will first enter a username, email and password – then be taken to a page where they can optionally set a profile picture, location, and any dietary requirements.

 ###FR2:  Listing of items
 Users will be able to list an item of food.
 The minimum amount of information will be a title.
 Optionally, they may add a picture, location, description, expiry date, and set the dietary requirement flags.
-If the user has set their location, it will be automatically added.
+If the user has set their location, it will be automatically added

 ###FR3: Messaging, comments, and collection of food
 Messaging (private communication, to exchange exact addresses etc.) and comments (questions that others may be interested in, expressing interest) will be implemented.
 After food is collected, both parties will have their scores and ratings affected appropriately and the item will be moved to a separate ‘history’ database.
 (Items can also be deleted, and not moved to a users history)

 ###FR4: Search
 Searching will be implemented in a dynamic fashion using AJAX.
-By default, items will be listed by location.
+By default, items will be listed by location

 ###FR5: Points and ratings
 A simple points/ratings system will be implemented.
 When some food has been shared, the donor receives three points and the collector gets a single point.
 Each party can then rate their experience with the other out of 5.
 If the user wishes, they may be displayed on a public leaderboard.

 ##Non-functional requirements